Networks initiated as part of the project

 - Norway: Silje Eikemo Sande, project manager, Arts Council Norway, Aesha Ullah, Senior Advisor, Arts Council Norway

-Thomas Prestø, founder and artistic director of Tabanka Dance Company, dancer and activist (Norway)
+- Thomas Prestø, group leader (Norway), founder and artistic director of Tabanka Dance Ensemble, dancer and activist.

-- The Faroe Islands: Nadia Abraham, filmmaker and founder of FIMFF, Faroe Islands Minority FilmFestival.
+- The Faroe Islands: Nadia Abraham, founder and artistic director of FIMFF, Faroe Islands Minority FilmFestival.

-- Sweden: Ninos Josef, dancer (Royal Swedish Ballet) and actor (Dramaten), editor in chief of Cultwatch, board member of Konstnärsnämnden (Swedish arts grants committe)
+- Sweden: Ninos Josef, dancer (previously at Royal Swedish Ballet), actor (Dramaten) and activist.
+Editor in chief of Kultwatch and board member of Konstnärsnämnden (the Swedish Arts Grants Committee).

 Nordic resource centres (NFI)

-A network of organisations with a special competence on inclusion and culture.
+A network of organisations with special competence in inclusion and culture.

 These are the leading organisations when it comes to working with diversity and inclusion in a cultural context.
 Their role is to find ways to share their knowledge and methods with the cultural sector.
 This includes gathering knowledge and making it available, and offer guidance to cultural institutions.
 The network has recently released the publication "Plads i kulturen".
 It will soon be available in English.